Developer Guide

 edit appointment 1 n/Meet Nathaniel

-Expected: The first appointment in the appointment list has the name changed toMeet Nathaniel
+Expected: The first appointment in the appointment list has the name changed toMeet Nathaniel.
+The result display panel shows the full details of the edited appointment. -

 Test case: